oaknational/dfe-curriculum-ontology/README.md

-# UK Curriculum Ontology
+# DfE Curriculum Ontology

-A semantic web ontology for describing curriculum structures, content organization, and educational programmes in the UK.
+A semantic web ontology for describing curriculum structures, content organization, and educational programmes.
 Currently provides comprehensive coverage of the National Curriculum for England.

 ## Quick Start